 Having a strong, active, and social online presence has become an absolute must in this new era of business.
-However, a blog is only as powerful as the person wielding it; sometimes it’s better to not blog at all than it is to have an out of date, poorly written, or lackluster blog.
+However, a blog is only as powerful as the person wielding it; better to not blog at all than to have an out of date, poorly written, or lackluster blog.
 An ill-managed blog is as powerfully negative as a well-managed blog is positive.

-Let’s take a look at 6 characteristics of a great blogs and their accompanying posts.
+Let's take a look at 6 characteristics of a great blogs.

 Good Blogs Build Relationships

 Compelling content makes or breaks a blog.
-By publishing your blog you’re stating that what you have to say is worth not only your own time to write and publish, but worth others’ time to read it.
-And, if what your publishing (the content) isn’t up to snuff, your readers will be dissatisfied and end the relationship.
+By publishing your blog you’re stating that what you have to say is worth not only your own time to write and publish, but worth others' time to read.
+And, if your published posts aren't up to snuff, your readers will be dissatisfied and end the relationship.

 Relevance should be your number one priority when writing a blog post.
 Know your audience and gauge what will not only be appropriate, but pertinent.
 Find important information that's missing, and share your unique perspective.